baileyherbert/envato.js/README.md

 #### Look up a sale by code

 Returns the details of an author's sale identified by the purchase code.
 Author sales data ("Amount") is reported before subtraction of any income taxes (eg US Royalty Withholding Tax).
+Returns `undefined` if the sale is not found.

 ```js
 let sale = await client.private.getSale('purchase-code');